nguyenbinh12x/nginx/README.md

 # nginx
-nginx default on ubuntu 14.04
+nginx on ubuntu 14.04

+nginx with mime.types to support m3u8/ts files